Is Writing a Book Profitable? What to Expect As a First Time Author

 Promote on Social Media

-The hardest part for most self published authors is marketing their books.
+The hardest part for most self-published authors is marketing their books.
 It's not enough to just write it.
-You need to sell it too.
+You need to sell it too in order to make money.

-Promoting on social media is the best way to increase your own visibility and gain some traction.
+Promoting on social media is the best way to increase your own visibility and gain some traction (and we made a list of the best social media platforms for authors here).
 Network with other authors in your genre and promote each other's work.
 Look for book reviewers and readers to connect with and grow your audience.

 Start a Blog